cheyeehaw/whysee/README.md

+This is the code for a small portion of our project.
 See our full project code at: https://github.com/SinehaManivannan/WhySee

 Check out our project at: https://whysee.netlify.app/